» @RISK used to Determine

 Finally, a SimTable function has been used in the Discount Rate input that is used to calculate Total NPV.
 This contains two possible values for Discount Rate – 12% and 14% - enabling you to run two back-to-back simulations to compare the effect of different discount rates on your Total NPV.

-This example was taken from Decisions Involving Uncertainty: An @RISK Tutorial for the Petroleum Industry by James Murtha, published by Palisade Corporation, where a detailed, step-by-step explanation can be found.
+This example was taken from Decisions Involving Uncertainty: An @RISK Tutorial for the Petroleum Industry by James Murtha, published by Palisade, where a detailed, step-by-step explanation can be found.

 Introduction to Risk & Decision Analysis